2011 Tamil Nadu Legislative Assembly election: Seat allotment

 In the middle of March, amidst discussion to finalise the allocation of constituencies, AIADMK surprised its allies by unilaterally deciding the 160 constituencies in which it will field candidates.
 The list included constituencies won by the CPI, CPM, Forward Bloc and Pudhiya Thamizhagam in the previous election.
-Marumalarchi Dravida Munnetra Kazhagam (MDMK) was not allotted any constituency.
+Marumalarchi Dravida Munnetra Kazhagam (MDMK) was allotted just 8 constituencies.
 After the coalition partners threatened to form a third front under DMDK, AIADMK gave in to their demands.
 Most of the seats AIADMK took from its alliance partners were given back bringing the standoff to an end.
 However MDMK was not given the number of seats it asked for and hence Vaiko left AIADMK led alliance and boycotted the elections.